-In total, there were over 1,200 hospitals in Canada as of 2019 (Statistics Canada, 2019).
+In total, there were 1,300 hospitals in Canada as of 2021.
 The hospitals are funded publicly, acting as independent institutions incorporated under provincial Corporations Acts.
-The most populated provinces in Canada, Ontario and Quebec, also have the largest number of hospitals (384 in Ontario and 228 in Quebec).
-Prince Edward Island on the other hand only has three hospitals, followed by Yukon which only has one.
+The most populated provinces in Canada, Ontario and Quebec, also have the largest number of hospitals (387 in Ontario and 225 in Quebec).
+Prince Edward Island on the other hand only has ten hospitals (Statistics Canada, 2021).

-The KPI data used for the ranking of Canadian hospitals is published by the Canadian Institute for Health Information (CIHI).
+The hospital quality metrics used for the ranking of Canadian hospitals is published by the Canadian Institute for Health Information (CIHI).
 In Canada, hospitals in all provinces except Quebec submit data to the Discharge Abstract Database (DAD) and/or the National Ambulatory Care Reporting System (NACRS) that is governed by CIHI.
 In Quebec, hospitals submit their data to the Maintenance et Exploitation des Données pour l'Étude de la Clientèle Hospitalière (MED-ÉCHO) database, which in turn submits their data to CIHI.
 The combined data is entered into the Hospital Morbidity Database (HMDB) and contains a wide range of risk-adjusted clinical indicators that indicate health system performance.
 Data is only reported if a certain number of cases per treatment/measure is met or if certain stability criteria (based on the risk adjustment) are met.
 CIHI also applies statistical outlier analysis to detect values that lie outside of the range of acceptable indicator values, and subsequently removes these outliers in order to prevent bias in the reported averages.

-The data used is based on the most recent reporting period for 2019/2020 (except for Quebec, where only data from 2018/2019 was available).
+The data used is based on the most recent reporting period for 2021/2022 (except for Quebec, where only data from 2020/2021 was available).
 The 22 indicators used to determine the score were:

-- All Patients Readmitted to Hospital
+- o All Patients Readmitted to Hospital

-- o Hip Fracture Surgery Within 48 Hours
+- Hip Fracture Surgery Within 48 Hours

-- Hospital Deaths (Hospital Standardized Mortality Ratio)
+- o Hospital Deaths (Hospital Standardized Mortality Ratio)

 - Hospital Deaths Following Major Surgery

-- o Medical Patients Readmitted to Hospital
+- Medical Patients Readmitted to Hospital

 - Obstetric Patients Readmitted to Hospital

 - Obstetric Trauma (With Instrument)

-- Pediatric Patients Readmitted to Hospital
+- o Pediatric Patients Readmitted to Hospital

-- o Emergency Department Wait Time for Physician Initial Assessment
+- Emergency Department Wait Time for Physician Initial Assessment

-- o Experience Pain in Long-Term Care
+- Experience Pain in Long-Term Care

 - Experiencing Worsened Pain in Long-Term Care

 - Falls in the Last 30 Days in Long-Term Care

-- o Improved Physical Functioning in Long-Term Care
+- Improved Physical Functioning in Long-Term Care

-- In-Hospital Sepsis
+- o In-Hospital Sepsis

 - Potentially Inappropriate Use of Antipsychotics in Long-Term Care

 - Restraint Use in Long-Term Care

 - Surgical Patients Readmitted to Hospital

-- o Total Time Spent in Emergency Department for Admitted Patients
+- Total Time Spent in Emergency Department for Admitted Patients

 - Worsened Depressive Mood in Long-Term Care

 - Worsened Physical Functioning in Long-Term Care

 - Worsened Pressure Ulcer in Long-Term Care

-Low-Risk Caesarean Sections
+- o Low-Risk Caesarean Sections

 All Patients Readmitted to Hospital is a measure for the risk-adjusted rate of urgent readmissions within 30 days of discharge for obstetric, pediatric, surgical and medical patients.
 Hip Fracture Surgery Within 48 Hours is the risk-adjusted proportion of hip fractures that were surgically treated within 48 hours of a patient's initial admission to an acute care hospital.
-Hospital Deaths or Hospital Standardized Mortality Ratio refers to the ratio of the observed number of in-hospital deaths to expected in-hospital deaths, based on the types of patients treated in the respective hospital.
+Hospital Deaths or Hospital Standardized Mortality Ratio (HSMR) refers to the ratio of the observed number of in-hospital deaths to expected in-hospital deaths, based on the types of patients treated in the respective hospital.
 Hospital Deaths following Major Surgery measures the rate of in-hospital deaths due to all causes within 30 days after a major surgery.